For holders of diplomatic and official passports:

 ENTRY REGIME FOR CITIZENS OF THE REPUBLIC OF SERBIA DURING THE COVID-19 PANDEMIC

-Citizens of the Republic of Serbia, from November 8, will be able to travel to the USA only if they have been vaccinated against Covid – 19 (this does not apply to American citizens, holders of a Green card and immigrant visas, as well as diplomatic visas).
-It is necessary to present a proof of full vaccination and a negative Covid19 test (not older than 3 days).
+Citizens of the Republic of Serbia are able to travel to the USA only if they have been vaccinated against Covid – 19 (this does not apply to American citizens, holders of a Green card and immigrant visas, as well as diplomatic visas).
+Please refer to the U.S. CDC website for further details and guidance on the new requirement: https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-internation… .

 A person is considered fully vaccinated:

-- 2 weeks (14 days) after second dose of an accepted 2-dose series
+- 2 weeks (14 days) after the day of receiving second dose of an accepted 2-dose series

 - 2 weeks (14 days) after receiving the full series of an active (not placebo) COVID-19 vaccine in the U.S.-based AstraZeneca or Novavax COVID-19 vaccine trials

-- 2 weeks (14 days) after receiving 2 doses of any “mix-and-match” combination of accepted COVID-19 vaccines administered at least 17 days apart
+- 2 weeks (14 days) after received 2 doses of any “mix-and-match” combination of accepted COVID-19 vaccines administered at least 17 days apart

 Accepted COVID-19 Vaccines in USA are: Janssen/J&J, Pfizer-BioNTech, Moderna, AstraZeneca, Covishield, BIBP/Sinopharm and Sinovac.